-Values of migration today?
+Value of migration today?

 The economic value of migration to the world economy may be on the scale of that of petroleum.
-Recent figures indicate that the annual flow of remittances is more than 400 billion US dollars.
-That is larger than total annual overseas development assistance (ODA - "foreign aid") and larger than total foreign direct investment (FDI).
+Recent figures indicate that the annual flow of remittances is more than 500 billion US dollars7.
+(Some estimates exceed \$600 billion.
+That is considerably larger than total annual overseas development assistance (ODA - "foreign aid") and larger than total foreign direct investment (FDI).
 But remittances generally comprise less than 20% --at most-- of migrant earnings.

-The value of economic activity by migrants to host countries may be at least 2 trillion dollars measured by an extrapolation of aggregate direct earnings.
+The value of economic activity by migrants to host countries may be at least 2.5 trillion dollars measured by an extrapolation of aggregate direct earnings.
 And that doesn't show the value added, created, by migrants' labour that is not returned to workers in remuneration or benefits but adds to the worth of employers, whether private or public, in formal and informal sectors.
-The recognized subsidy that undocumented migrant workers provide to the US Social Security system is estimated to be near 50 billion dollars.
-Per year.
+The acknowledged subsidy that undocumented migrant workers provide to the US Social Security system is estimated to be near 50 billion dollars over the last 5 years.

 What is measured even less or not at all is the value of training and social reproduction cost transfers made by migrants moving from origin to destination countries, usually from less to more developed countries.
 In aggregate terms, that represents a sort of foreign aid subsidy primarily from South to North.
 To give an idea, if we assume that each migrant with tertiary education represents at least \$40,000 in cost of higher education, the movement of 100,000 skilled migrants represents an aggregate transfer of that educational investment adding up to 4 billion US dollars.
-This figure is merely suggestive, the research and documentation of costings and aggregate values has simply never been done other than a few sample studies.
+This figure is merely suggestive, the research and documentation of costings and aggregate values has never been done other than a few sample studies.